Unitary Complexity and the Uhlmann Transformation Problem: The Uhlmann Transformation Problem

 We now argue that this choice of distribution state is natural for the Uhlmann Transformation Problems: being able to solve the distributional Uhlmann Transformation Problems in the average-case essentially coincides with being able to perform the Uhlmann transformation corresponding to a pair of (succinctly or non-succinctly described) states.
-The next proposition captures this equivalence in the \emph{high $\kappa$ regime}, where $\kappa$ is close to $1$. \begin{proposition} Let $M = (M_x)_x$ be a quantum algorithm where for each valid fidelity-$\kappa(n)$ Uhlmann (resp.
-Succinct Uhlmann) instance $x = (1^n,C,D)$ (resp. $x = (1^n,\hat C,\hat D)$),
+The next proposition captures this equivalence in the \emph{high $\kappa$ regime}, where the promised fidelity $\kappa$ is close to $1$.
+It can also be viewed as a robust version of \Cref{prop:canonical-uhlmann-properties}. \begin{proposition} Let $\ket{C}_{\reg{AB}},\ket{D}_{\reg{AB}}$ denote two bipartite states with reduced density matrices $\rho,\sigma$ respectively such that $\fidelity(\rho,\sigma) = \kappa$.
+Let $M$ is a quantum algorithm acting on register $\reg{B}$ such that